secure-software-engineering/DroidBench/README.md

 * **DirectLeak1**: The device id is read out and sent via SMS on the activity's `onCreate()` event.
 * **InactiveActivity**: Data leak in a disabled activity.
 * **LogNoLeak**: Writes untainted data into a log file.
+* **Obfuscation1**: This APK contains an own implementation of android.telephony.TelephonyManager.
+However, on a real device the preloaded OS implementation will always hide the custom one and you will always get a real IMEI.
+Testes on Galaxy Nexus 4, no guarantees for the emulator, though.

 Implicit Flows
 --------------